crate/cratedb-toolkit/README.md

 and to add features.

-Breaking changes should be expected until a 1.0 release, so version pinning is strongly recommended, especially when you use it as a library.
+Breaking changes should be expected until a 1.0 release, so version pinning is strongly recommended, especially when using it as a library.

 ## Install